-Just as nasi lemak bungkus is ever present in daily Malaysian life, sardine sandwiches are conspicuous at parties and functions throughout Malaysia.
+Just as nasi lemak bungkus is ever present in daily Malaysian life, Sardine Sandwiches are conspicuous at parties and functions throughout Malaysia.
 During my schooling years, every class party was replete with these crustless, rectangular or triangular sandwiches.
 No party would be complete without them.
-Usually two to three families would step up to the plate to provide enough sandwiches for a class of forty to fifty students.
+Usually two to three families would step up to the plate to provide enough Sardine Sandwiches for a class of forty to fifty students.
 They were popular, a treat for special occasions.
 Most kids grew up on a rice based diet and dainty sandwiches were not their usual snack in those days.
 They were indelibly etched in my memory.

 To see a picture of my elementary class party, please click here.

 My last class party was more than two decades ago.
 Sadly, these sandwiches seldom made an appearance in all this time.
 It isn’t as if they are difficult to prepare but more so that I needed a reason to make them.
 When it was my turn to specify the theme for this month’s cook-out with Denise, I immediately suggested sardines.
 She agreed but was apprehensive right from the start that we would both come up with the same recipe.
 She knew that I knew that she knew what I was going to do with my can of sardines, but I went ahead anyway.
 I really wanted to eat these Sardine Sandwiches.

 Three weeks have gone by since Denise and I made kerabu, a Nyonya or Malay salad for our first virtual cooking meet.
 The idea of this get-together was rather spontaneous.
 Within a week, both our posts Kerabu Kacang Botol and Kerabu Tang Hoon were up.
 It was fun and we would like this to continue.
 Hence, we have decided to give our collaboration a name and a badge.
 Credit for the badge goes to my hubby, Ro-Ri San who also designed the logo for this blog. 😀